Preventing pressure oscillations does not fix local linear stability issues of entropy-based split-form high-order schemes: On local linear stability of EC schemes with the PEP property

 \subsection{Investigation of local linear stability}

 We want to dig deeper and analyze the respective spectra of the Jacobians of the different DG semi-discretizations for the two-dimensional compressible Euler equations.
-We observed in Section~\ref{sec:num_inv} that the EC scheme immediately crashes whereas the central scheme and the scheme powered by the Shima \etal flux run for very long times without any problems.
+We observed in Section~\ref{sec:num_inv} that the EC scheme immediately crashes whereas the central scheme and the scheme powered by the Shima \etal flux run for very long times ($t > 100$) without any problems.

-For the linearization, we use the initial condition as the linearization state and compute the Jacobians approximatively with a central finite difference approach in our simulation framework \trixi \cite{schlottkelakemper2020trixi}.
+For the linearization, we use the initial condition as the linearization state and compute the Jacobians approximately with a central finite difference approach in our simulation framework \trixi \cite{schlottkelakemper2020trixi}.
 The resulting spectra for the central flux with arithmetic means, the flux by Shima \etal, and Ranocha's EC flux are shown in Figure~\ref{fig:spectra-Euler}.
+As in Section~\ref{sec:num_inv}, we use the same numerical flux for the volume terms and the surface terms without any further dissipation.

-As expected, the central flux results in a spectra that is almost purely imaginary, with only small deviations of the eigenvalues from the imaginary axis.
+As expected, the central flux results in a spectra that is almost purely imaginary, with only small deviations of the eigenvalues from the imaginary axis that are within machine accuracy when considering the approximation of the Jacobian via finite differences and the conditioning of the associated eigenvector matrix for this problem.

 \begin{remark} We would like to stress that eigenvalues of nonlinear right-hand sides in an ODE $u'(t) = g(u(t))$ do not necessarily predict the global behavior of solutions.
 For example, an energy-conserving ODE with purely positive and negative eigenvalues is discussed in \cite{ranocha2020strong,ranocha2020energy}.
-However, eigenvalues of the linearized Jacobian do predict the local behavior of the solution, \eg the temporal development of initial perturbations.
+However, eigenvalues of the linearized Jacobian predict the local behavior of the solution, \eg the temporal development of initial perturbations.
 In fluid dynamics, it is well known that there are many flow states that are physically unstable, \ie flow states such as shear layers where added initial perturbations grow exponentially in time, until they start to behave non-linearly and transition to turbulence.
-In the considered case of density propagation discussed in this section, we expect a purely imaginary spectrum, as the compressible Euler equations are reduced to linear advection equations and hence this particular flow state is physically stable. \end{remark}
+In the considered case of density propagation discussed in this section, we do not expect to find significant signs of exponential growth, as also indicated by the almost imaginary spectrum obtained for the central flux.
+In particular, the compressible Euler equations are reduced to linear advection equations and hence this particular flow state is physically stable with respect to density perturbations. \end{remark}

 As anticipated following the numerical investigations in Section~\ref{sec:num_inv}, the EC, KEP, and PEP flux \eqref{eq:ec-kep-pep-fnumrho} of Ranocha yields eigenvalues with clearly positive real parts of order unity, which do not vanish under grid refinement, but shift to higher imaginary values (see \cite{gassner2020stability} for a more detailed discussion on this effect).
 This underlines our conclusion to research question (RQ2), that the PEP property does not fix the local linear stability issue of the EC split-form DG scheme.